spiral/docs/console/configuration.md

 ```

 ## Symfony/Console
-Spiral Console dispatcher built at top of powerful [Symfony Console](http://symfony.com/doc/current/components/console/introduction.html)
+Spiral Console dispatcher built at the top of powerful [Symfony Console](http://symfony.com/doc/current/components/console/introduction.html)
 component.

-> You are able to register native Symfony Commands in your CLI application.
+> You can register native Symfony Commands in your CLI application.

 ## Configuration
 To apply the custom configuration to the Console component use `Spiral\Config\ConfiguratorInterface` or create a config file in `app/config/console.php`: